yk-tanigawa/docker-jupyter/README.md

 ## How to run the notebook?

 We have helper scripts for Yosuke's environments.
-Please see [`helpers`](helpers) directory.
+Please see the [`helpers`](helpers) directory.

-You should able to run this container with the following command:
+You should be able to run this container with the following command:

 ```{bash}
 docker_jupyter_tmp=/tmp/docker-jupyter